DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 We can click on the _Test the url_ button to make sure the service is live and responding.
 And we should see the result and status of the request.
-Some assertions are pre-filled with default sane values.
+Some assertions are pre-filled with default, sane values.
 We can add our own by clicking the _New assertion_ button.
 ![](assets/synthetics-elm-http-3.png)

 Our assertion holds on the body of the request.
 ![](assets/synthetics-elm-http-4.png)

-And this body should contains the value of the extracted code, so we use the previously extracted variable `CODE` as the value to check for this assertion.
+And this body should contain the value of the extracted code, so we use the previously extracted variable `CODE` as the value to check for this assertion.
 ![](assets/synthetics-elm-http-5.png)

 After validation, we can see this fourth step in our test.
 ![](assets/synthetics-elm-http-6.png)

 We can _Save & Quit_ to exit back on the details page of the test.
-Then, we can click the _Run Test Now_ button, in the top right corner, to trigger the test to run immediatly, instead of waiting the next scheduling.
+Then, we can click the _Run Test Now_ button, in the top right corner, to trigger the test to run immediatly, instead of waiting for the next scheduling.

-And after a couple of minutes, our test should be executed, and still passing.
+And after a couple of minutes, our test should be executed and still passing.
 By clicking on the HTTP Request step, we can see all the details of the http request and our custom assertion.
-In the following screen shot, we can see that the extracted value at step 3 is `FLASH`, and our assertion at step 4 is that the body contains `FLASH`.
-It's passing so the code must be valid.
+In the following screenshot, we can see that the extracted value at step 3 is `FLASH`, and our assertion in step 4 is that the body contains `FLASH`.
+It's passing, so the code must be valid.
 ![](assets/synthetics-elm-http-7.png)